 Actos, along with Actoplus Met, Actoplus Met XR, & Duetact, are prescription medications that contain the active substance pioglitazone.
 They are diabetes medications produced by Takeda Pharmaceuticals for the treatment of type-2 diabetes.
 This drug is part of the same class of medications as Avandia, which has been linked to an increased risk of heart problems.

-ACTOS users face an increased risk of developing bladder cancer.
+Actos users face an increased risk of developing bladder cancer.
 Based on the research that shows a link between taking Actos and developing bladder cancer, the manufacturer halted Actos sales in June 2011.
-Signs and symptoms may include: blood in urine, painful urination, frequent urination and/or feeling of need to urinate with no results.
+Signs and symptoms may include blood in urine, painful urination, frequent urination, and/or feeling the need to urinate with no results.